Innovate-Lab/AI-intern-assignment/README.md

       - Setup and installation instructions.
       - How to run the application.
       - How to test the application.
-- Send the GitHub repository link via email to: [email protected]
+- Send the GitHub repository link via the [submission form](https://vbiacademy.typeform.com/intern)

 ---